canst/team-Diamonds/README.md

 # team-Diamonds
- this grooup work is about the creation of a website to promoting freelance entrepreneurship
+ this work is about the creation of a website to promoting freelance entrepreneurship